 Historically, most of the property was primarily used for agriculture.
-A portion of it, Tooby Memorial Park, was operated by the County as a public park that accommodated small public

-Section(s) Applicable Requirements gatherings.
-Since gatherings.
-Since the applicant took ownership in 2000, it has conducted considerable public outreach to help guide the use of the property in a multi-year park planning process, including three initial visioni ng events with attendance of 30-60 people in 2002; a series of targeted public planning sessions beginning in 2008 with 40 to 200 attendees; and a survey of 425 individuals in 2012.
-The comm unity input formed the basis for the park planning efforts and shaped the proposed project .
-Adding a PR - Public Recreation designation to the GRBPA and applying it to the project sit to the project site would allow the uses of the property presently valued by many in the community as expressed through the community outreach. §1452.2 Finding A2.
-The proposed amendment is in the public interest.
-Required
+A portion of it, Tooby Memorial Park, was operated by the County as a public park that accommodated small public gatherings.
+Since the applicant took ownership in 2000, it has conducted considerable public outreach to help guide the use of the property in a multi-year park planning process, including three initial visioning events with attendance of 30-60 people in 2002; a series of targeted public planning sessions beginning in 2008 with 40 to 200 attendees; and a survey of 425 individuals in 2012.
+The community input formed the basis for the park planning efforts and shaped the proposed project.
+Adding a PR - Public Recreation designation to the GRBPA and applying it to the project site would allow the uses of the property presently valued by many in the community as expressed through the community outreach.